Driftwood2D/Driftwood/docsrc/01_Engine_Usage/02_Configuration_File.md

 ### suppress_halt

-"suppress_halt" is just like "suppress", except that instead of preventing output, it prevents halting.
+The "suppress_halt" option is just like "suppress", except that instead of preventing output, it prevents halting.
 If a suppress_halt rule matches a message, that message will not cause the engine to stop running even if the "halt" setting is true.
 You can see that \["WARNING"\] is suppressed by default; this prevents the engine from stopping on warnings.
 Again, these rules are discussed in the [Engine Log](Engine_Log) section later in this chapter.

 ## path